How To Raw Feed/BARF Your Dog Properly

 Disadvantages:

-• risk of infections with parasites, bacteria and viruses, so thorough hygiene in the kitchen is mandatory
+• risk of infections with parasites, bacteria and viruses, so thorough hygiene in the kitchen is mandatory - but, this is the same as when preparing meat for yourself.

 • oversupply or deficiency of nutrients, especially during the dog’s growth phase can cause possible developmental disorders

-However, when feeding bones be careful not to offer too much at once.
+When feeding bones be careful not to offer too much at once.
 More than 10 grams of bone per kilogram of body weight per day can lead to constipation and bone faeces in your dog, and in the worst case, even intestinal perforation can occur.

-Frequently used BARF meats
+Frequently used raw meats

 • Fish: whole raw fish